D9-391/D9-391/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on personal private repositories
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Python formerly C#
-- 🤔 I’m looking for help with SQL & C#
+- 🤔 I’m looking for help with Python
+* I'm mostly okay at SQLite
 - ⚡ Fun fact: Cardoon